bonitasoft/bonita-continuous-delivery-doc/md/livingapp_build.md

 ### 2. Provide the repository's build dependencies

-The next step is to provide all dependencies required to build your repository.
-Hence the following artifatcs must be present in the `bonita-continuous-delivery/dependencies` directory:
+The next step is to provide all dependencies required to build your repository, see [Common Installation Steps](getting_started.md#toc1).

+Hence the following artifacts must be present in the `$BCD_HOME/dependencies/<bonita_version>` directory:

 **`bonita-la-builder-<bonita_version>-exec.jar`**
 The Bonita Living Application Builder library.
 Its version must correspond to the **`bonita_version`** variable defined in your BCD scenario.
 This is the version of the Bonita stack where generated artifacts will be deployed.